kvshi/watch/README.md

 Uncommitted transactions | Notify when somebody has an inactive session containing locks.
 Wait for queued | Notify if some query has been queued too long.
 Wait for recycled | Notify to take out the trash.
+Check segment size | Notify when segment (table, index, ...) size has reached specified threshold.
+Check resource usage | Notify when some of server resource usage reached specified threshold Wait for SQL error | Notify if some query has failed.
+It is based on sql monitor, but a trigger on servererror is much better.
+Ping target | Notify if ping to the target has failed.

 ### Making your own view
 There is two ways to add your code to the app: